CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'bug', 'not working as expected', 'error', 'crash', 'regression', 'narrow down', 'faulty', 'git bisect', 'debugging'.
-These are highly natural phrases a user would use when encountering hard-to-find bugs.
+Excellent coverage of natural terms users would say: 'bug', 'not working as expected', 'error', 'crash', 'regression', 'narrow down', 'faulty', 'debugging', 'git bisect', 'breakpoints'.
+These are terms users naturally use when seeking debugging help.

 3 / 3